ethereum/EIPs/EIPS/eip-5XXX.md

 ```

 #### Mature
+_Alberto: Maybe we need this event, even if we don't have a `mature` function._

 The Principal Token has hit maturity, and a user has called `redeem` or `mature` on the Principal Token contract for the first time post-maturity.